 JSP - Implicit Objects

-JSP Implicit Objects are the Java objects that the JSP Container makes available to developers in each page and developer can call them directly without being explicitly declared.
+In this chapter, we will discuss the Implicit Objects in JSP.
+These Objects are the Java objects that the JSP Container makes available to the developers in each page and the developer can call them directly without being explicitly declared.
 JSP Implicit Objects are also called pre-defined variables.

 The request object is an instance of a javax.servlet.http.HttpServletRequest object.
 Each time a client requests a page the JSP engine creates a new object to represent that request.

-We would see complete set of methods associated with request object in coming chapter: JSP - Client Request.
+We can cover a complete set of methods associated with the request object in a subsequent chapter − JSP - Client Request.

 The response object is an instance of a javax.servlet.http.HttpServletResponse object.
 Just as the server creates the request object, it also creates an object to represent the response to the client.

-We would see complete set of methods associated with response object in coming chapter: JSP - Server Response.
+We will cover a complete set of methods associated with the response object in a subsequent chapter − JSP - Server Response.

 The out implicit object is an instance of a javax.servlet.jsp.JspWriter object and is used to send content in a response.